-1. Many universities in the US have an online employment site for their students to browse and apply on.
+Many universities in the US have an online employment site for their students to browse and apply on.
 This gives students clarity about how they can get by and foresight about their future on campus.

 Besides these approaches, you can check out this list of 7 best part-time job portals:

-Type of part time jobs in the USA and the minimum wages
+Type of Part-Time Jobs in the USA and the Minimum Wages

-1. Optional Practical Training (OPT)
+1. Optional Practical Training (OPT)-

 This allows students to temporarily work for up to 12 months while or after they are in college.

-2. STEM OPT
+2. STEM OPT-

-This program allows students to directly gain work experience in their specific field of interest through paid internship or employment.
+This program allows students to directly gain work experience in their specific field of interest through paid internships or employment.

 Here are some of the jobs that international students can take up while studying in the US:

-1. Library Monitor
+1. Library Monitor-

-2. Teaching Assistant
+2. Teaching Assistant-

-3. Tour Guide
+3. Tour Guide-

-4. Peer Tutor
+4. Peer Tutor-